The Benefits of Massage Therapy for Seniors

 - Improves mood.
 Increases in the neurotransmitters dopamine and serotonin, sometimes called the happy hormones, support a positive mental outlook.

 - Offers positive physical touch.
 Massage is an opportunity to enjoy the benefits of positive touch, which can sooth, instill a sense of safety and trust, trigger the release of the love hormone oxytocin, and reduce cardiovascular stress.

 - Improves sleep quality.
 Good sleep can benefit immunity and mood, and can lower the risks of certain conditions like diabetes and heart disease.
 Massage helps reduce stress and pain — two of the most common causes of sleep disruption.

 - Enhances immunity.
 Massage is linked to an increase in lymphocytes, white blood cells that help defend the body from disease.

 Holistic Wellness at Robson Reserve at Sun Lakes

 Mind/body wellness is important to our residents and to us.
-We provide access to resources that support healthy minds, healthy bodies and healthy aging.
+We provide access to resources that support healthy minds, healthy bodies, and healthy aging.
 With an on-site massage therapist, residents of Robson Reserve are able to conveniently enjoy massage therapy — and its many benefits.
-We also have yoga and tai chi classes, plus conventional opportunities to stay physically active at our fitness center and pool.
+In addition, we also have yoga and tai chi classes, plus conventional opportunities to stay physically active at our fitness center and pool.
 Contact us today to book a tour of our retirement community or to find out more about the many services and amenities that support whole-person health at Robson Reserve at Sun Lakes.